-Fortunately both we and the industry grew older, wiser and lazier, so nowadays we just do a Ctrl-C from a googled web page to do in seconds what used to take hours.
-However, it seems that this overrated feature of typing stuff from a magazine seems to have survived in an altered form, just as your favorite alien, appearing all over again in all sorts of sequels.
+Fortunately both we and the industry grew older, wiser and lazier.
+These days we can copy code as text from a web page in seconds, what used to take hours.
+However, it seems that this overrated feature of typing stuff from a magazine seems to have survived in an altered form.

 I was thinking of those link pages in printed magazines, like “101 links for great info on whatever”, complete with line-breaking HTTP POST parameters and whatnot.
-Is there actually someone who types in all these addresses?
+Is there actually someone who types in any of these URL:s?

 What would be the next thing that people enjoy typing in?